1904 North Carolina gubernatorial election

 The 1904 North Carolina gubernatorial election was held on November 8, 1904.
-Democratic nominee Robert Broadnax Glenn defeated Republican nominee Charles J. Harris with 61.72% of the vote.
+Democratic nominee Robert Broadnax Glenn defeated Republican nominee Charles Joseph Harris with 61.72% of the vote.
 At the time, Glenn was an attorney and former member of the state Senate, while Harris was a businessman and former member of the United States Industrial Commission.

 Democratic convention

 The Democratic convention was held on June 27, 1904.